dbelford/About/README.md

 - [Note Taking Journal](https://github.com/dbelford/hugo-journal-theme) A hugo theme[demo](https://journal.dbelford.com)
   - I use Purescript watcher/Makefile to turn Notational Velocity style note taking dbs (nvAlt) into a searchable webpage
 - [Personal Website](dbelford.com)

+# Languages

+I've tried out many languages and generally decided I like statically typed languages that have IDEs.

+I've tried making things with ActionScript 2, 3, 4, Obj-C, Swift, Javascript, Typescript, Jquery, Angular 1, React.

+I've tinkered a little bit with Haskell, Purescript, Go, Ruby and taken classes using Python, Scheme.

+I've read K&R and C++ in 21 days.

+At this point I'm looking for one ecosystem I can spend most of my time in.